 SSH Key-Based Authentication

-Lets take a look at how to step-up SSH key-based authentication on Linux.
+Let’s take a look at how to set up SSH key-based authentication on Linux.
 The process is similar when setting up a source Windows machine (recent Windows with SSH) and a destination Linux server.

 Step 1: Generate the SSH Key